waweiwoowu/hanabi-iamjeff/2-player/Selfish_Color_Clues.md

 ### Case B2: None of the cards is on chop and one of the cards is one-away-from-chop
 * Interpretation: _**Normal Play Clue** (Focus on the leftmost)_
 * Explanation: If you don't do it this turn, and if your teammate discards after you play the card, the team loses the focus.
+* Example:
+  * Alice has a known blue 1.
+Bob has a blue 2 on slot 2 and a blue 4 on slot 4.
+  * If Alice doesn't give a blue clue to Bob this turn and play the blue 1, and if Bob has nothing to do and discards his chop.
+  * Then, Alice is not able to give a 2-for-1 blue clue since it turns out to be a _Chop Focus_ clue and the focus is no longer on the blue 2.

 ### Case B3: None of the cards is on chop and none of the cards is one-away-from-chop
 * Interpretation: _**Selfish Focus Inversion**_
 * Explanation: It follows the current convention "Selfish Focus Inversion".

 <br/>